Skip to content

 )

-# Once imported, we only need to instantiate the check's class
+# Once imported, instantiate the check’s class.

 check = compute_project_os_login_enabled()

-# against the Compute client we've set up.
+# against the set up Compute client.

 result = check.execute()